strangest-quark/Oreo/README.md

 # Oreo
-A facebook messenger bot that takes in text messages and replies back the same with quirky emoticons
+A facebook messenger bot that takes in text messages and replies back the same with quirky emoticons.
+MADE IN LOVE WITH OREO